Thaxterogaster occidentalis

-Thaxterogaster occidentalis is a species of fungus in the family Cortinariaceae.
+Thaxterogaster occidentalis, commonly known as the western purple-staining webcap, The gills are adnexed to notched. is a species of fungus in the family Cortinariaceae.

 Taxonomy

 It was described in 1939 by the American mycologist Alexander H. Smith who classified it as Cortinarius occidentalis.

 In 2022 the species was transferred from Cortinarius and reclassified as Thaxterogaster occidentalis based on genomic data.

+Description

+The cap of Thaxterogaster occidentalis is about 3-5.6 centimeters in diameter and purple in color.
+It is slimy, and starts out round or convex.
+It expands in age.
+The gills are purplish in color and adnate.
+The stipe is about 3.2-5.5 centimeters long and 0.9-1.1 centimeters wide at the top.
+It is wider at the base.
+A cortina is present, and the spore print is rusty brown.
+The inside of the mushroom is purple and stains darker purple.